VOLUNTEER OR MENTOR

 TIME REQUIREMENT: 2-3 hours per week ongoing

-Our committees haven't really taken off yet.
+Our committees haven't really taken off yet and they are aspirational.
 If they did, we'd have three:

 ORGANIZING COMMITTEE: This is CoderDojo Operations, handling the tasks necessary to make sure we have space, sponsors, loaner laptops, and more.